chain4travel/camino-docs/docs/apps/nodes/camino-node-config-flags.md

 ---
-sidebar_position: 3
+sidebar_position: 10
-description: This documents list all available configuration and flags for CaminoGo.
+description: This documents list all available configuration and flags for Camino-Node.
 ---

-# CaminoGo Config and Flags
+# Camino-Node Config and Flags

 You can specify the configuration of a node with the arguments below.